StrayerSQH/SCU-Program-Practice/Introduction/README.md

 The project has initially implemented the looping playback of background music, display of fonts, display of buttons, and event handling based on button functionality in the debugging and running program.However, if you click the "Exit" button, the program will be terminated directly, and there is no chance of "reversing".
 The program is very unsafe.
 Other than that, the interaction is very poor, the font size is fixed, and there are no trigger sound effects.<br>
 The project also has a very big breakthrough in specific game content.
 We've done a simple map creation – using a two-dimensional array to create a two-dimensional array and iterate through symbols to identify what the pixel blocks should display.
 An attempt is being made to combine the movement of the character with the keys.<br>
 ![界面初步搭建及部分功能测试（2024年6月30日）效果图](https://github.com/StrayerSQH/SCU-Program-Practice/blob/main/Introduction/%E7%95%8C%E9%9D%A2%E5%88%9D%E6%AD%A5%E6%90%AD%E5%BB%BA%E5%8F%8A%E9%83%A8%E5%88%86%E5%8A%9F%E8%83%BD%E6%B5%8B%E8%AF%95%EF%BC%882024%E5%B9%B46%E6%9C%8830%E6%97%A5%EF%BC%89.png)<br>
+### 2.3 The interface is basically completed, and the game part can basically realize the control of character movement (July 1, 2024)
+The overall framework of the project is basically established, and the "security mechanism" of clicking the "Exit" button to pop up the reconfirmation button is realized.
+In addition to this, hovering the mouse over the corresponding button will enlarge the font.
+If you click the button further (currently limited to the Exit, Exit the Game, and Back to the Main Menu, as these three buttons are the only ones that make sense at the moment), the corresponding trigger music effect will be emitted simultaneously. <br>
+The specific game character control part has also made great progress, and the game character has been successfully moved up and down, left and right according to the control of the keyboard.
+However, the current technology is not very mature, and there will be a little flaw in the process of moving———— once it moves, it can only stop when it hits a restricted area. <br>
+We believe that we will be able to solve these problems in the next few days and complete the programming training!! 😄<br>
 ### 3.Presentation of Results

 ### 4.声明  Statement 😠